ramirez-alberto/web_notes/angular.md

 ## Directives (manipulate DOM)
     Change the appearance or behavior of DOM elements and Angular components with attribute directives.

+## Form validation
+    Template-driven (via html)
+    Reactive form (validation in component): Add the ReactiveFormModule in the parent module, format the html: each input must have formControlName attribute inside every control.
+That attribute represents the control name which we are going to validate, onInit create a FormGroup with FormatControl and pass an array of Validators, handle errors (check if user place cursor in control (touched and if its valid)), handle creation and redirection

 ## Libraries
     Errors: HttpErrorResponse
     Redirection and navigation: Router
     ReferenceDOM: ElementRef
     ManipulateDOM: Renderer2
     Check for changes: OnChanges interface and add ngOnChanges method lifecyle in class.
+    Reactive form validation module: ReactiveFormsModule

 ## General
     var? -> is a optional property